8ctavio/vergil/apps/docs/src/composables/extendedRef.md

 **1. The `extendedRef` returned object is not a ref.**

-An extendedRef cannot be subsituted where a `Ref` object is expected, such as in the `watch` function.
+An extendedRef cannot be substituted where a `Ref` object is expected, such as in the `watch` function.

 ```js
 const extended = extendedRef()